kadirnurkovic/Quotes_App/README.md

 # This is the project for the Course end

 Project containes folders for API and CLIENT.
 You only need to modify the client side of the project.
-Open VS Code of the client folder and create the app for the Zadatak.pdf requirements.
+Open VS Code of the client folder and create the app for the Test.pdf requirements.

 # Run the API app